Strategies For Self-Improvement During the Covid Pandemic

 As the old year fades into the sunset and the new one is ushered in, people all over the world will be indulging, not only in partying but in vowing to self-help.
-Here is a list of the top New Year’s resolutions for 2021.
+To make permanent changes, you must make new habits.
+Here is a list of the top New Year’s resolutions year after year.

 - Getting in better physical shape.
 This is one we should all be doing and there is always room for improvement.
 Choose something you enjoy — running, walking, cycling, swimming, yoga; the list is endless.
 Physical fitness can be as frugal or expensive as you want.
 My favorites are running and walking (with the dog).
 I only shell out about $200/year in running and/or walking shoes.
 The walking shoes I currently have on order the Rockport Men’s Activflex Sport Perf Mudguard Walking Shoe model.
 That’s quite a mouthful, isn’t it?
 Can’t wait to try them though.
 When you put in as many miles as the pooch and I do, you have to baby your feet.